 Hunting dogs and police dogs are exposed, as are their humans, to the sudden explosive noise of a gun.
 Research has shown that hunting dogs may experience injury to their inner ear that eventually causes hearing damage.
 Similarly, fireworks at near proximity may damage a dog’s hearing.
 Well-fitted, noise-reducing ear muffs can offer some protection.

 If you live in a city with constant traffic noise, your walks can be irrepressibly noisy to your dog.
 If you board your dog at a kennel, the barking of other dogs can be very stressful and cause hearing impairment.
 Dogs may also react to noises while traveling in cars, on public transportation, or on airplanes.
-In any of these situations, ear muffs can provide some relief.
+Ear muffs can provide some relief in any of these situations.

 Many dogs are noise-sensitive and suffer anxiety over an assortment of noises, including thunder, vacuum cleaners, smoke detectors, clothes dryers, or car alarms.
 Muffling those noises with ear muffs can calm your dog but should be coupled with behavior modification.
 Your dog is hearing the noise as well as feeling vibrations and sound waves, so ear muffs aren’t a one-shot solution, but they can help.

-Researchers did a study of industrial blow dryers used by some dog groomers.
+Researchers studied industrial blow dryers used by some dog groomers.
 They found that the average noise level during several hours of low intensity had the potential to damage the hearing of the dogs and the groomer.
 Ear muffs could potentially protect dogs exposed to the noise for hours at a time.

 Features to Consider When Purchasing Ear Muffs